civo/docs/content/docs/database/getting-started.md

 ---
 sidebar_position: 2
-description: Get up and running with Civo's managed database service in no time with our comprehensive getting started guide.
+description: Get up and running with Civo's managed database service in no time with our comprehensive getting-started guide.
 Start building your database with confidence today!
 ---

-# Getting started with Civo Database
+# Getting started with Civo Database (Beta)

 We do all the heavy lifting as our database service significantly lowers the administrative burden, allowing you to focus on developing applications.

-Launching a database on Civo has a few specific requirements depending on if you are using MySQL or PostgreSQL.
+Launching a database on Civo has a few specific requirements, depending on whether you are using MySQL or PostgreSQL.
 The documentation below covers the main options available for database launch.

 import Tabs from '@theme/Tabs';